coq-community/coq-nix-toolbox/README.md

 # Coq Nix Toolbox

+## General presentation

-Nix helper scripts to automate local builds and CI
+The Coq Nix Toolbox is a set of Nix helper scripts to automate local builds and CI.

+The Coq Nix Toolbox has mainly two purposes:

+1. It generates configuration files to trigger a CI for your Coq project.
+   These files are generated in `.github/workflows` and, when pushed to github, they trigger a CI using "github actions".
+   This CI uses the Nix packaging system and a caching mechanism called "cachix".

+2. It generates configurations so that dependencies are handled by the shell.
+   The shell in questions is called "nix-shell", the configurations are called "bundles", and local compilation is optimized using caching as provided by "cachix".

 ## How to use